From the Blog

 Exercise Induced Rhinitis

 What should you do if you have a runny nose when exercising?
-While common sense tells us to bring tissues, if it is very bothersome, you should seek medical advice from your physician or an allergist.
+A quick fix could be to bring tissues with you.
+However, if this doesn’t solve the problem, and it persists, you should seek medical advice from your physician or an allergist.